 - Click the blue “Submit” button in the top right corner on any of the job configuration pages or in the middle of the “Review” page.

 - Alternatively, instead of submitting the job, you can elect to “Save” the problem setup to be run at some later time.

 Now you can monitor the progress of your job from the Status tab:

-- You can monitor the status of your job and get information about your cluster in real-time.
+- You can monitor the status of your job and get information about your A computing cluster consists of a set of loosely or tightly ...
+More in real-time.
 Here you can see the live-tailing of the output “process_out.log

 - Because this analysis is entirely run in the cloud, feel free to close your browser window or shut down your computer.
 You can check on the progress at any time by logging into Rescale and clicking on the Jobs tab.
 You will receive an email notifying you when the job is completed.